oseiler2/CO2Monitor/docker/docker.md

 ### Using the UI

-- Open http://127.0.0.1:8086/ and follow the Get started guide.
-Use `CO2Monitors` as initial organisation name and `co2monitors` as initial bucket name.
+- Open http://127.0.0.1:8086/ and log on using the admin user and password form the [influxdb.env](./influxdb.env) file
 - Navigate to `Load data` -> `API tokens` and generate a `Read/Write API Token` for Node-red
   - Description `nodered`
   - Select scoped read and write access for the `co2monitors` bucket